somesh101/JupyterTemplates/Installation.md

 ### File Structure

 - `extension.js`: Source code for the extension.
+- `create.js`: Source code for the extension.
+- `insert.js`: Source code for the extension.
+- `delete.js`: Source code for the extension.
 - `./templates/`: Folder where templates are stored.

 ### Running the Extension